thonatt/CSL/README.md

 # C++ integrated Shading Language

-CSL is a C++ header-only library, self-transpiling into GLSL, which allows to write OpenGL shaders directly inside computer graphics applications code.
-The concept is that shader correctness is checked at compile-time while a string corresponding to the GLSL code is produced at run-time.
-CSL aims to provide convenient and maintainable shader writing thanks to :
+CSL is a C++ header-only library, self-transpiling into GLSL.
+It allows to write OpenGL shaders directly inside computer graphics applications code.
+The concept is that shader correctness is checked at compile-time by the C++ compiler, while a string corresponding to the GLSL code is produced at run-time by the graphic application.
+CSL can be considered as some kind of inlined GLSL compiler.
+This project goals are to provide convenient and maintainable shader writing thanks to :

 + Having a syntax as close as possible to GLSL.
++ Having the shader code directly in the C++ code.
 + Checking GLSL specification compliance at compile-time as much as possible.
 + The possibility to use C++ as meta language for generic shader generation.

-CSL requires a C++14 compiler.
+CSL requires a C++14 complient compiler.
 It was tested on Visual Studio 2017, GCC 8.3.0 and Clang (Apple LLVM version 10.0.1).
-CSL does not require any dependency as it only relies on the STL and some Boost Preprocessor files that are included in the repo. *Optionnaly*, it is possible to only clone `\src\csl\` if the Boost Preprocessor is already available from elsewhere.
+CSL does not require any dependency as it relies only on the STL and [some Boost Preprocessor files](https://github.com/thonatt/CSL/blob/master/src/boost/headers_used.txt) which are included in the repo.

-CSL also provides a [shader suite](https://github.com/thonatt/CSL/tree/master/src/shader_suite) which includes several shaders, from didactic examples to shaders used in complex graphics applications.
+CSL also provides a [shader suite](https://github.com/thonatt/CSL/tree/master/src/shader_suite/) application, which show several CSL shaders, from didactic examples to more complex shaders such as [dolphin's ubershaders](https://github.com/thonatt/CSL/blob/master/src/shader_suite/shaders/dolphin.cpp).
+The application can be built using for example CMake.

+CSL is a template-heavy library and compilation is currently quite slow. however, the run-time generation is pretty fast.
+The whole shader suite takes approximately 20ms to be generated.

 **Disclaimer** : This project is a work in progress.
-The current coverage of the GLSL specification is only partial.
-The guideline is to add remaining operators/functions/features as soon as they needed in a CSL shader.
-In particular, the goal is to first make possible what is legal in GLSL.
+The goal is to first make possible what is legal in GLSL.
 In a second time, the goal will be to make impossible what is not valid in GLSL.
+While there is already a lot to play with, the current coverage of the GLSL specification is only partial.
+The [syntax section](#csl-syntax) gives a nice preview of what is currently available.

 # Setup